 An investor or buyer normally purchases or invests a property based on his own demand or requirement such as property size, building type, distance from working area, nearby facilities or amenities.
 As such, it can be said that factors influencing property price are classified in three main categories: - structural factors, locational factors and neighbourhood factors (Chin et al, 2004).
 Structural factors normally mean those physical factors from building itself which can positively or negatively influence the property price like gross floor area, building structural condition, building design and others.
-For this research, locational factors and neighbourhood factors such as public amenities and distance from public transportation and local facilities are defined as spatial factors.
+For this research, locational factors and neighbourhood factors.
 Spatial factors remain a significant factor influencing property price and some researchers even believe location is the major factor to determine the property price (Kiel & Zabel, 2008).